Finnish skittles: Finnish skittles today

 From May till October, the member clubs of the Finnish Skittles Association hold national tournaments (around 20–30 tournaments), regional championship tournaments and local club tournaments around Finland.

 As for skittles Finnish championships, there are tournaments for men's team event and women's pairs event, individual pentathlon, men's and men's veterans (aged 60 or older) pairs event, as well as for individual event for men, women, veterans and juniors.
 Moreover, there are indoor championships during the winter for men's team event, women's pairs event and individual games.

 In order to be able to compete on the top level for Finnish Championship medals, players need to achieve at least two championship scores during the previous season (+22 for men, +15 for women).

 Every year there are also Nordic Championships held either in Finland or Sweden, including e.g. a national match between Sweden and Finland.
 Finnish Skittles is mainly played in Finland, although there are half a dozen Swedish skittles clubs, one strong club in Estonia and some activity in Russia.
 The third world championships in Finnish Skittles were held in Karlsruhe, Germany in 2006.
-The fourth world championships were held in Molodechno, Belarus July 31 – August 6, 2009.
-In addition to Finnish skittles, two versions of Russian Gorodki were also played in the championships.
+The fourth world championships were held in Maladzyechna, Belarus, on July 31 – August 6, 2009.
+In addition to Finnish skittles, two versions of Russian gorodki were also played in the championships.
 Finland stroke gold in men's team event, women's pairs and in mixed pairs.
 In men's individual game Finns filled all podium places and women took gold and silver.
 In 2011 the world championships were held in Saint Petersburg, Russia.
 In 2013, European championships for individual games were held in Loksa, Estonia.

 During summertime skittles is being played on a hard gravel field, which is the official surface for the game.
 During wintertime the games are held indoors on gravel, but the game can also be played outside on packed snow or ice (e.g. on parking lots or frozen lakes).

 There is much activity outside Finnish Skittles Association during wintertime, especially in universities.
 In February, one of the biggest student tournaments in Finland, Academic Skittles World Championships, is held on the parking lots of Tampere University of Technology.
 Despite the name, the tournament does not hold an official world championship status.
-Winter skittles is also played a lot in Lappeenranta University of Technology, as well as in Oulu University.
+Winter skittles is also played a lot in Lappeenranta University of Technology, as well as in University of Oulu.